rblades/dhworkbook_master/docs/module-2/Exercises.md

 When you run this command, it will go through the entire file structure a couple of times, 'rejecting' index.html etc because we've asked it to just grab the .txt files.
 Be patient.
 How would you change it to grab just the pdfs?

 Now, the reason I ask you to not run it just yet is because of memory.
 This is going to take a lot of memory up when it's done.
-If you have wget installed on your own machine, then you'll likely have no problem. **However** our DHBox is being shared by many people, and the amount of memory available can become an issue. **So** what we're going to do is modify the command so that we only grab a subset of the files.
+If you have wget installed on your own machine, then you'll likely have no problem. **However** our DH Box is being shared by many people, and the amount of memory available can become an issue.

+**So** what we're going to do is modify the command so that we only grab a subset of the files.
 Given that each filename contains within it the date of the issue, **download only the .txt files for a particular decade**.
 The command below is modified so that wget, as it searches through each subdirectory, only grabs the ones from the 1880s - do you see the crucial bit that does that?:

 `wget http://collections.banq.qc.ca:8008/jrn03/equity/src/ -A "*188*".txt -nc -r --no-parent -nd –w 2 --limit-rate=20k`